What is a Standardized Patient?

-Driving and parking directions to the Clinical Skills Education and Assessment Center, located in the lower level of Prior Hall, can be found on our website.
+The standardized patient program is located in the Clinical Skills Education and Assessment Center, located in the lower level of Prior Hall.

 Frequently Asked Questions

 How will I know what to say when the students interview me?

 Will the students know I am not a real patient?